mauricioaniche/mauricioaniche.github.io/_blog/2021-02-03-what-did-i-learn-from-flipping-my-classroom.md

 Finally, I must say I really enjoyed the experience.
 I feel it was good for me and for the students.
 I did not feel bored at all in any of the lectures (a common feeling when you are giving the same lecture for the Nth time). **I definitely plan to flip the classroom this year again**.
 I will keep you posted.

 **Acknowledgments:** This would not be possible without the help of so many people.
 First, Frank Mulder, my partner in this course.
 Also, I should thank Wouter Pollet, the TA who created all the gitbook infrastructure for the book.
-Also, to Marsha Ginsberg, for lots of suggestions on the text itself.
+Also, to Marsha Ginsberg, for lots of grammar improvements on the lecture notes themselves.
 Finally, to all the 2019-2020 CSE1110 students for being so nice! :)